Snail Bait Toxicity - What You Need to Know

 1. Metaldehyde - green pellets 2.
 Methiocarb - blue pellets

 These are the most dangerous and they act on the nervous system causing increased stimulation and can be fatal if immediate veterinary treatment is not given.

 3. Iron EDTA (Multiguard) - brown/yellow pellets.

 This is less toxic but can cause gastrointestinal issues such as vomiting and diarrhoea.
 Multiguard can also cause damage to the liver, spleen, heart, kidneys or brain so we still recommend you seek veterinary advice if this is ingested.
 Many iron EDTA snail baits are marketed as "pet-safe" - this is NOT the case, and any ingestion should be investigated by your vet.

-If your pet has ingested snail bait (or even if you just think there is a slight possibility your pet has ingested snail bait) you should seek veterinary advice immediately.
+What to do If your pet has ingested snail bait (or even if you just think there is a slight possibility your pet has ingested snail bait) you should seek veterinary advice immediately.